-"Friendly reminder that 'doing your best' does not mean working yourself to the point of a mental breakdown." ~ Anonymous
+"Friendly reminder that doing your best does not mean working yourself to the point of a mental breakdown."

 Ever feel like you need a break?
-You are on your last nerve, last bit of energy and have used up all the coffee in the vicinity.
-Drowned yourself in all the ice cream in frozen foods aisle.
+You are on your last nerve, your last bit of energy, and have used up all the coffee in the vicinity.
+Drowned yourself in all the ice cream in the frozen foods aisle.
 Not you?
 How about chronic headaches?
 Irritability?
 Lack of drive and desire to pack up all your belongings and escape?
 Is this you yet?

-Now, I’m not saying skip work.
-Mental health days are good for a recharge.
+Take a break from the things burdening your mind, soul, and body.
+Mental health days are necessary for needed rest, for a recharge.
 To set things back in perspective.
-Cool off before you meltdown.
+Cool off before you melt down.

 Not convinced to take a mental health day yet?
 Here are three reasons you should.

 Stress is a killer—literally.
 Getting “comfortable” with it leads to the onset of chronic stress, which will lead to more illness.
 Gradually, physical ailments start to plague the body (weight gain, increased blood pressure, etc.) and in direr situations, mental ailments (anxiety disorders, panic attacks, etc.) start to set in.
 Kill the stress and avoid sickness, by taking a day to yourself.
 Put your mind at ease, and nurture your mind with healthy and non-strenuous activity.

 Completely drained, you can’t get any work done.
 You do no one any favors clocking in on 8 %.
 You’ll be out in 12 minutes.
 Revive your creativity.
 Get more focused on the job.
 Whether it is letting the creative juices flow, or allowing workflows to process, mental health days are more beneficial in the long run for everyone.